stjordanis/NetworkDynamics.jl/docs/src/DDEVertex.md

 dde_prob = DDEProblem(nd, x0, h, tspan, p)
 sol = solve(dde_prob, MethodOfSteps(Tsit5()))
 ```
- We solve the problem with delay on the time interval $[0, 10]$ with the `Tsit5()` algorithm, which is the Tsitouras 5/4 Runge-Kutta method (a free 4th order interpolant), recommended for solving non-stiff problems.
+ We solve the problem with delay on the time interval $[0, 10]$ with the `Tsit5()` algorithm, recommended for solving non-stiff problems.
 The additional algorithm `MethodOfSteps` translates an `OrdinaryDiffEq.jl` ODE solver method into a method for delay differential equations which is highly efficient.

 ## Bonus: Two independet diffusions